A Brief History of the Marque

 Address (1927): 80 rue du Dessous des Berges, Paris

 "La marque qui s impose par ses qualites, par ses prix" (The brand that imposes its qualities, by its prices.

 Founded by Marc Martin in 1926, the Vincennes factory's first model was a 175cc single.
 This basic model remained in production, with minor developements, for over a decade.
 In 1927 it was joined by a 250cc three-speed dual exhaust model and 1929 saw the introduction of a 500cc JAP model with Staub gearbox.
 This model was short-lived due to the financial crisis.

-Shortly thereafter a similar model with a Chaise OHC 500 engine was introduced.
-It was a handsome machine but was heavy and apparently lacked performance despite being advertised as capable of 115 km/h.
+Shortly thereafter a similar model with a Chaise OHC 500 engine was introduced, the Type O. It was a handsome machine but tipped the scales at 145kg and apparently lacked performance, despite being advertised as capable of 115 km/h.

 The Chaise 500 was a unit-construction OHC 490cc (87.7 x 85 mm) with dual exhaust ports, wet sump and three-speed gearbox.
 A beautiful engine, but it weighed over 50kg.

 1926 175cc twostroke